cs10/su25/discussion.md

 This page will be updated with discussion Worksheets and Solutions throughout the semester.
 Recordings will be released periodically.

-> Discussion worksheets only need to be turned in if you did not attend discussion in-person or if your iClicker attendance was not logged.
+> Discussion worksheets only need to be turned in if you did not attend discussion in-person or if your attendance was not logged.
 In this case, the worksheets are due before the next discussion.
 All due dates can be found in Gradescope under the assignment.

 > Discussion worksheet handouts will be provided.
-Any extras will be left in Soda 411 if you need an additional copy.
+Any extras will be left in OH if you need an additional copy.

 > Solutions can be found within the slides.

-> Please attend Victoria's Office Hours for any discussion related questions!
+> Please attend Stacey's Office Hours for any discussion related questions!

 <style>
   table {